 If you’re thinking about the best way to set up your business and you think a sole proprietorship is an option, here are some pros and cons to consider before you sign any papers.

-Sole Proprietorships make it easy for anyone to set up a business, no matter how few assets, or how little money you’re starting with.
+Sole proprietorships make it easy for anyone to set up a business, no matter how few assets, or how little money you’re starting with.
 Every business has to start somewhere, and many of the corporate giants we see today started out as teeny tiny sole proprietorships.

 Setting up a sole proprietorship doesn’t involve getting through a lot of red tape.
 There’s very little paperwork to prepare and submit, and the cost is minimal.
-When you’re creating a sole proprietorship, you wouldn’t even have to decide on a separate business name.
+When you’re creating a sole proprietorship, you don’t even have to decide on a separate business name.
 You can just do business under your own name.